 Becoming a father can be an exciting and overwhelming experience.
 As a new dad, however, you can take many steps to prepare for the emotions and challenges of fatherhood and connect with your newly expanded family.
-Understand how to make your transition into fatherhood less stressful and more fulfilling.
+Understand how to make your transition to fatherhood less stressful and more fulfilling.

 Recognize sources of stress

 - Limited paternity leave.
-If you aren't able to take time off when the baby is born, it may be difficult to keep up your regular work schedule and find time to spend with your newborn.
+If you aren't able to take time off when the baby is born, it might be difficult to keep up your regular work schedule and find time to spend with your newborn.

 Take action before your baby is born

 If your partner is still pregnant, ease anxiety by actively preparing for fatherhood.
 As a new dad, you can: